Shiftenas/BallsOfGoo/README.md

 _~~Like, a lot.
 A whole bunch of balls.~~_

-This game is like the real World of Goo, only to demonstrate how to program in Java.
+This game is like World of Goo, only to demonstrate how to program in Java.